CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 (4) Save the link address as fileurl variable.
 (5) Import us-states.csv to your R Environment and see what are the variable names
 (6) Group by `date` and then pipe the results to `summarise` to generate a new variable `sum_cases`; what is the summary function you want to use for summarise?
-(7) Create a new variable `daily_cases` by mutating the `sum_cases` variable; what kine of mutation do you need here?
+(7) Create a new variable `daily_cases` by mutating the `sum_cases` variable; what kind of mutation do you need here?
 For calculating the difference between two consecutive days, you want to use `lag` function.
 Try `lag(1:10, 1)` to see what it returns.
 (8) Use barplot to plot the `daily_cases` variable.

 Homework Excercise 2!
 (Solution skeleton)